AWS Case Study: Twiitch

 All the assets, user data, and developer logs associated with a game are stored in the same Amazon Simple Storage Service (Amazon S3) bucket, which currently holds about 2.5 TB of data.
 Twiitch can update all the data in one place and then push out changes to its delivery networks.
 The company’s analytics platform runs on Amazon SimpleDB and it uses Amazon DynamoDB for fast, scalable NoSQL queries.
 “The database also takes care of space partitioning, meaning that as our data volumes grow, it’s a natural fit for our use-case,” says Stevens.
 “Moving forward, we will transition completely to Amazon DynamoDB.”

 At first, Twiitch thought there was a bug because the performance graphs were all flat.
 “We quickly realized that it meant everything was ticking along and working well within parameters,” says Stevens.
-“When we saw lower CPU utilization, we realized that we didn’t need expensive large servers.
+“When we saw lower CPU utilization, we realized that we didn’t need large, expensive servers.
 We were able to scale our servers horizontally instead of scaling them up vertically and use inexpensive micro instances.
 Now we have a greater number of instances that are less expensive and works well with our custom server code.”

 Stevens concludes, “What I really like about AWS is that the company listens to its customers and is constantly trying to expand its services.”